AndrewDarwin/sneaker_central/README.md

 * Django - Used as the main framework

-* Bootstrap 5 - Used for the responsive layout and various classes

 * Google Fonts - Used for the fonts on the site

 * Font Awesome - Used for Icons that are displayed throughout the site